trendscenter/gift/doc/updates/README.md

 - Nans are used in timecourses or fnc correlations if subject back-reconstucted files are missing
 - Added modified getStateCorrs sub-function (originally found in icatb_post_process_dfnc.m) to roi-based dFC post-processing.
 Adds call to getStateCorrrs after kmeans clustering is run on the full input dataset (all subjects and windows).
 This provides users with two additional fields (corrs_state and states) in clusterInfo which are needed for group or individual subject analyses.
 - Added options to turn off mutual information and kurtosis in reports
-- moo-icar option is changed to use reference file names instead of reference data to handle large number of references
+- MOO-ICAR option is changed to use reference file names instead of reference data to handle large number of references
 - icatb_save ica data is handled to use single component
 - Post process timecourses is saved incrementally
 - Added options to compute aggregate spectra, fnc, etc in post process step to speedup display results.
 Files are saved individual subject-wise instead of one big file.